bartulem/bartulem.github.io/_posts/2020-03-06-bartulem-site-launched.md

 ---
 layout: post
-description: /the who, what, why and else of this platform.
+description: /the who, what, why and else of this platform
 category: scribe
 tags: intro launch personal
 title: "the site is launched"